Are You Boiling Orange Peels For Colds? (Try This Soothing Blend!)

 • Add a teaspoon of fresh lemon juice to give your brew a little more spice and zing.

-• Add few slices of turmeric with some black pepper to increase the amount of nutrients absorbed.
+• Add a few slices of turmeric with some black pepper to increase the amount of nutrients absorbed.

 • Or, if you want a little more potential cold-fighting benefits, add some star anise for a delicious anise flavor and a licorice-like aroma!